pyplati/platipy/paper.md

 PlatiPy provides a variety of tools and functionality that have been utilised in several research projects aimed at developing auto-segmentation models.
 These include models based on thresholding, atlases, and deep learning.
 The library includes various tools for performing pre- and post-processing, image registration, and deep learning inference, making it a valuable resource for researchers working on auto-segmentation projects.

 To date, two auto-segmentation models developed using PlatiPy have been deployed and made available through the library for direct use by researchers.
-The first is a cardiac sub-structure auto-segmentation model, which utilises a deep learning component to segment the whole heart, followed by an atlas-based segmentation and geometric definitions to segment 17 cardiac sub-structures on radiotherapy CT images [refs Rob].
+The first is a cardiac sub-structure auto-segmentation model, which utilises a deep learning component to segment the whole heart, followed by an atlas-based segmentation and geometric definitions to segment 17 cardiac sub-structures on radiotherapy CT images [ref Rob PESM].
 The second is a bronchial tree segmentation algorithm that employs threshold techniques to segment the lungs, followed by the airways in radiotherapy lung CT images [@Ghandourh2021].

 The availability of these auto-segmentation models in PlatiPy allows researchers to easily apply these techniques to their own data.